guardian/mobile-apps-article-templates/README.md

 * javascript linting and minification
 * rsync with both the iOs and the Android local codebase.

-## Experimental performance measurament
+## Experimental performance measurement
-This feature allows to record several timeline from a page loaded into the device and then it extracts some peculiar features (such as framerate, page load time and more) and it creates a chart out of it.
+This feature allows us to record several timelines from a page loaded into the device and then it extracts some particular features (such as frame rate, page load time and more) and it creates a chart for it.
 To use this feature there are a few steps involved:
 * make sure your device can reach your laptop over LAN and fill the `performance.server` field in `config.js` with your laptop LAN address (eg: `http://192.168.1.1`)
 * connect your device over USB and open chrome
 * collect the page you want to test under test/fixture folder and be sure to add the session name to each page.
-Session names should be used during measuraments to describe the device used and any other extra features, eg
+Session names should be used during measurements to describe the device used and any other extra features, e.g.
 ```bash
 <!--
 article1_s3_nocss